-Magic moments extracted from the Zaire 74 music festival have just surfaced on album for the first time since it took place in Kinshasa 43 years ago.
+Magic moments extracted from the Zaire 74 music festival have surfaced on album for the first time since it took place in Kinshasa in 1974.
 Franco, Tabu Ley, Makeba, Abeti… they all were recorded during these three crazy nights that announced the famous Ali vs Foreman boxing fight.
 Back to Kinshasa, Zaire, 1974.

 Zaire 74 was meant to precede “the fight of the century” between Mohamed Ali and George Foreman in Kinshasa, a boxing event broadcast live in mondovision, where the two boxers would compete for the World Heavyweight Championship.
 This musical marathon gathered the best artists from Zaire (today called Democratic Republic of the Congo) and great stars from North America: James Brown, B.B.
 King, Bill Withers, and The Spinners, not forgetting the Fania All Stars, led by Johnny Pacheco and the amazing Celia Cruz.
 The idea was to celebrate the reunion between Africa and its diaspora, like it already had been the case with Fesman Festival 1966 (World Festival of Black Arts) in Senegal, and Soul To Soul 1971 in Ghana.
 But the long-awaited boxing fight, initially planned for September, 25th, just three days after the concerts, had to be postponed for five weeks after Foreman got injured.

 But the festival did happen.
 And Wrasse Records unveils songs that were never published: those performed by the African artists.